Skip to Content

 1. Location

-Just a stone’s throw from the iconic Guinness Storehouse, the Pearse Lyons Distillery is a unique distillery in a unique location.
-Set inside the impressively restored St James’ Church on James St, the distillery is easy to find with numerous bus links from O’Connell Street (the 13/40/123 buses) and the LUAS Red Line tram passes nearby too.
+Just a stone’s throw from the iconic Guinness Storehouse, the Pearse Lyons Distillery is set inside the impressively restored St James’ Church on James St.

 2. Opening hours